layumi/Awesome-Fools/README.md

 Please feel free to [pull requests](https://github.com/layumi/Awesome-Fools/pulls) or [open an issue](https://github.com/layumi/Awesome-Fools/issues) to add papers.

+I will update this list more often after the CVPR submission.

 ### Done:
 1. [Adversarial examples in the physical world](http://cn.arxiv.org/abs/1607.02533) **(ICLR2017 Workshop)**